alexandriaproject-io/jsonl-mongodb-importer/README.md

 Imports jsonl datasets to mongodb with remapping

 Each dataset is different so this project will contain a collection of scripts each for its own type of dataset. \
-The datasets will be coverted to a strict data structure as follows:
+The datasets will be coverted to a strict data structure as follows: \
+`NOTE: nothing is final and the structure may change as we encounter weireder datasets in the future`

 ### Dataset Source Card
 ```json